 - Ulocladium – Found both inside and outside, this type of mold thrives in areas that have experienced severe water damage and are known for causing severe allergic reactions and infections.

 If any of these descriptions sound like something you’ve seen or noticed within your home or business, you must reach out to mold removal professionals right away.
 We will help you assess the damage that has been done and provide you with mold remediation services to preserve your home and health.

 Call East Coast Mold Remediation Today!

-Mold can not only degrade your commercial or residential property; it can also have a significant impact on your health.
+Mold can not only degrade your commercial or residential property, it can also have a significant impact on your health.
 Having a mold inspection done by a professional mold testing company is your best bet to ensuring mold isn’t wreaking havoc behind the scenes.
-When you need comprehensive mold removal and testing solutions in the Baltimore, MD, we’re the team for the job! https://eastcoastmoldremediation.com/ today for a free estimate.
+When you need comprehensive mold removal and testing solutions in Baltimore, MD, we’re the team for the job!
+Contact East Coast Mold Remediation today for an estimate.